-- If you've recently been exposed to COVID-19, see the CDC guidelines for getting the vaccine.
+- If a person has recently been exposed to COVID-19, see the CDC guidelines for getting the vaccine

-- If you’ve had monoclonal antibody treatment or received convalescent plasma, the CDC states vaccination should not occur for at least 90 days.
+- If a person had monoclonal antibody treatment or received convalescent plasma, the CDC states vaccination should not occur for at least 90 days

-Talk to your health care provider if you have questions about getting vaccinated for COVID-19.
+Members should talk to their health care provider if they have questions about getting vaccinated for COVID-19.

-According to the CDC, if you have ever had a severe allergic reaction to a vaccine or an injected medicine, you should ask your doctor if you should get a COVID-19 vaccine.
+According to the CDC, if people have ever had a severe allergic reaction to a vaccine or an injected medicine, they should ask their doctor if they should get the COVID-19 vaccine.
 A severe reaction is one that requires treatment at a hospital or with medications like an EpiPen (epinephrine).
 According to the CDC, the likelihood of severe reaction to the FDA-authorized COVID-19 vaccines is very low.

-The CDC recommends the people who have seasonal allergies or allergies to food, pets or oral medications, can still be vaccinated.
-If you have any questions, you should check with your health care provider.
+The CDC recommends people who have seasonal allergies or allergies to food, pets or oral medications, can still be vaccinated.
+If members have questions, they should check with their health care provider.

 For more information, read the FDA’s patient fact sheets: Pfizer, Moderna and Johnson & Johnson’s Janssen.
 Health care professionals can also look to the FDA’s health care provider fact sheets available for Pfizer, Moderna and Janssen.